Coming soon!!! Stay tuned.

 I will stop here, as I intend to ping-back later on in my entries. (which will seem a bit random) but that’s why I started this blog to connect the dots and share wider.

-Not quite the beginning but given the right amount of motivation from a close friend and my girlfriend.
-This marks the beginning of telling my story or entry aged 39 years old.
+Not quite the beginning but given the right amount of motivation from a few vested individuals.
+This marks the beginning of telling my story or entry.
 During 2020 the year of absolute worldly chaos.

 I’ve had an idea to start writing for sometime now and in part have put it off, but also due to a lot of personal events which have taken my focus of getting to this starting point but i’m here now.

 From work colleagues, family and close friends. you need to write a book, you know so much. (do I? or did I just take some time out to understand my reality and question my reality an what I take for granted everyday or I am told that’s just how it is.)
 So i’ll start with a blog and hopefully some interactions with readers.
 Regardless I just need out whats in my head.